Aveglia/vAMPirus/helpmeoutsome.md

 ### The configuration file (vampirus.config)

 Nextflow deployment of vAMPirus relies on the use of the configuration file (vampirus.config) that is found in the vAMPirus program directory.
 The configuration file is a great way to store parameters/options used in your analyses.
-It also makes it pretty easy to set and keep track of multiple parameters as well where you can store custom default values that you feel work best for your data.
-You can have multiple copies of vampirus configuration files with different parameters, you would just have to specify the correct file with the "-c" argument shown in the section before.
+It also makes it pretty easy to set and keep track of multiple parameters as well as storing custom default values that you feel work best for your data.
+You can also have multiple copies of vampirus configuration files with different parameters, you would just have to specify the correct file with the "-c" argument shown in the section before.

+Furthermore, the configuration file contains analysis-specific parameters AND resource-specific Nextflow launching parameters.
+A benefit of Nextflow integration, is that you can run the vAMPirus workflow on a large
+HPC just as easily as you could on your local machine.
+If you look at line 151 and greater in the vampirus.config file, you will see resource-specific parameters that you can alter before any run.
+Nexflow is capable of submitting jobs automatically using slurm and PBS, check out the Nextflow docs to learn more (https://www.nextflow.io/docs/latest/index.html)!

 ### Setting parameter values